If you own a business it may be hard to get the necessary funds to grow and move forward.

 Partnering with banks and offering them your platform is another great way to get more customers.
 According to the 2018 study of more than 200 banks in the USA, 80% of banks stated they would be interested in using technology to support their loan offers to small businesses.

 - Increase the number of customers with referral programs

 Referrals are another fruitful way to build a user base.
 With Kabbage, for example, you can embed a referral link to their service on your website and get 250$ for each qualified customer.
 In addition, everyone who takes part in referral program gets access to a dashboard, where they can track the status of referrals and manage payments.

-The features and concept of loan lending platform are very diverse.
+When it comes to loan management app development, its features and concept of are very diverse.
 The best advice here is to adjust to your target audience and business specifics.
 If you have any questions about how to better organize this process, feel free to leave comments below.